 With a few very unprofessional words, Niobis rushed out of the room.

 Baphrem walked over to the bed and stared at the swollen, bruised face almost completely covered by bandages.
 He was still having trouble believing it had all happened.
-He had made love with her only a day ago yet it felt like an eternity.
-With infinite care, he reached over with a dirty hand and caressed those bandages lightly.
+He had made love with her only a day ago, yet it felt like an eternity.
+With infinite care, he reached over with a dirty hand and caressed the bandages lightly.
 “I love you,” he whispered.

 There was a movement behind him and Klias walked to his side.
 “Baphrem.”